389ds/389ds.github.io/docs/389ds/design/memberof-specific-group-scoping-design.md

 There are three new multi-valued configuration attributes that can be set in: **cn=MemberOf Plugin,cn=plugins,cn=config**:

     - memberOfSpecificGroupFilter: <LDAP search filter>
-    - memberOfsExcludeSpecificGroupFilter: <LDAP search filter>
+    - memberOfExcludeSpecificGroupFilter: <LDAP search filter>
     - memberOfSpecificGroupOC: <objectclass name>

 For example